-For many organizations, diversity and inclusion (D&I) are the main priority for the new year, not because it’s solely the right thing to do, but because implementing a formal D&I program has proven positive outcomes and direct benefits for the workplace and the business.
+For many organizations, diversity and inclusion (D&I) are the main priority to build a sustainable workforce, not because it’s solely the right thing to do, but because implementing a formal D&I program has proven positive outcomes and direct benefits for the workplace and the business.

 Companies that want to take an integrated approach to diversity and inclusion in this new decade will have a competitive advantage by boosting profit and attracting better talent.
 Highly inclusive organizations generate 1.4 times more revenue and are 120% more capable of meeting financial targets.

 Let’s deep dive into diversity and inclusion and get a better understanding of each, and how it’s a great business opportunity to help improve the overall performance of a company.

 Diversity in the workplace means a business employs a wide range of diverse employees.
 Diversity is all of the characteristics and traits that make people unique.
 This can range from gender, race, physical ability, religion, age, etc. Having a wide range of diverse people in one place can add value to the business.